klis87/normy/packages/normy-react-query/README.md

 ```

 Notice that to define an array type, you just need to pass one item, even though we want to have two users.
-This is because we care only about data structure
+This is because we care only about data structure.

 ## Garbage collection [:arrow_up:](#table-of-content)